Legal cases with fixed pricing, standardized processes, and firm timelines

-Who can file a case in consumer court?
+Who can file a complaint in a Consumer Court?

 A consumer.
 But who is a ‘consumer’ exactly?
-A person is a consumer if he/she fulfils the following conditions:
+A person is a consumer if he/she fulfills the following conditions:

 The person has purchased goods or availed some services in exchange for some value, i.e. he/she has paid money